How to Install Webmin with free Let's Encrypt SSL Certificate on Ubuntu 22.04

 You should see the following output:

-You can also stop the Webmin service using the following command:
+To stop the Webmin service use the following command:

 systemctl stop webmin